 What Makes A Good Remake?

 Remakes are all the rage now.
-As much I don’t like most of them, I understand they’ll keep coming.
-Some are needed while others just show a studio and or publisher anre out of ideas or doesn’t want to spend too much money on something new and or ambitious that can flop.
+As much as I don’t like most of them, I understand they’ll keep coming.
+Some are needed while others just show a studio and or publisher are out of ideas or doesn’t want to spend too much money on something new and or ambitious that can flop.

 Gameplay wise you want to preserve the uniqueness of it.
 Remove the clunkiness away but keep its charm.
 Many remakes turn to trend chasing and give the game the generic tropes of today.
 Fallout went from a 90s RPG to a 3rd person action rpg and didn’t lose its charm.
 This wasn’t a remake but still makes my point.
-The Tony Hawks Pro Skater remake took the refined gameplay from Pro Skater 4 and put it into the first two games.
+The Tony Hawk’s Pro Skater remake took the refined gameplay from Pro Skater 4 and put it into the first two games.
+Shadow of the Colossus is a rare remake.
+It kept the original game intact and put updated graphics over it.
+The problem was the gameplay was always clunky.

 Another issue remakes have is the removal of content.
 Unless it detracted from the initial game, leave it in there.
 Resident Evil 3 took everything great about the original and threw it out the window.
 The clocktower, nemesis choices, and the worm were gone.
 Then they made the map smaller.
 The game became this horrid generic third person zombie game.
 I like to see unused content from the original game in.